lake-wg/authz/draft-selander-ace-ake-authz.md

 where

-* ID is the identity of the device, for example a reference or pointer to the device certificate
+* ID_U is the identity of the device, for example a reference or pointer to the device certificate
 * CC is defined above.